-- Fits the OSHA definition of corrosive in Appendix A of 29 CFR 1910.1200 (a chemical that causes visible destruction of, or irreversible alterations in, living tissue by chemical action at the site of contact.). - Fits the EPA definition of corrosive in 40 CFR 261.22 (has pH greater than 12 or less than 2.5). - Is known or found to be corrosive to living tissue.
+- Fits the OSHA definition of corrosive in Appendix A of 29 CFR 1910.1200 (a chemical that causes visible destruction of, or irreversible alterations in, living tissue by chemical action at the site of contact.). - Fits the EPA definition of corrosive in 40 CFR 261.22 (has pH greater than 12 or less than 2.5). - o Is known or found to be corrosive to living tissue.

 Acids and alkalis, for example, are known to be corrosive to living tissue.
-A contact-hazard chemical is an allergen or sensitizer that is so identified in the MSDS or label, is so identified in the medical or industrial hygiene literature, or is known to be an allergen or sensitizer.

-Take the following precautions when working with corrosive chemicals and contact-hazard chemicals:
+A contacthazard chemical is an allergen or sensitizer that is identified as such per the SDS/MSDS or label or in medical or industrial hygiene literature or is known to be an allergen or sensitizer.
+Take the following precautions when working with corrosive chemicals and contacthazard chemicals:

-- Always wear proper PPE, especially eye protection (items may include safety goggles and face shield, gloves known to be resistant to permeation or penetration, laboratory aprons, laboratory coats). - Add acids and alkalis to water; never add water to acids or alkalis. - Add acid to water slowly, as a great deal of heat will be formed. - Provide secondary containment for storage bottles unless bottles are PVC-coated. - Treat any accident resulting in contact with the skin immediately.
+- Always wear proper PPE, especially eye protection (items may include safety goggles and face shield, gloves known to be resistant to permeation or penetration, laboratory aprons, laboratory coats). - Add acids and alkalis to water; never add water to acids or alkalis. - Add acid to water slowly, as a great deal of heat will be formed. - Provide secondary containment for storage bottles unless bottles are PVCcoated. - Treat any accident resulting in contact with the skin immediately.
 Wash affected area with large amounts of water for at least 15 minutes.
-Seek immediate medical attention for chemical burns resulting from concentrated solutions. - Always separate and store acids, alkalis and other corrosive materials below eye level in properly labeled storage cabinets. - Store acids away from cyanides. - Store acids and bases away from flammable liquids and solvents. - Inspect containers frequently for corrosion. - Make an effort to minimize quantities according to your application.
+Seek immediate medical attention for chemical burns resulting from concentrated solutions. - Always separate and store acids, alkalis, and other corrosive materials below eye level in properly labeled storage cabinets. - Store acids away from cyanides. - Store acids and bases away from flammable liquids and solvents. - Inspect containers frequently for corrosion. - Minimize quantities used according to your application.